appvia/terraform-aws-connectivity/README.md

 }
 ```

+Note we do not deploy the inspection firewall via this repository; purely the networking, layout, routing required to make it happen.
+This is intentional as we view the firewall configuration is likely to fall under a different teams remit.

 By adding the optional of egress, another VPC can be provisioned containing outbound nat gateways to route traffic to the internet.

 ```hcl